-In response to reports of criminal activity occurring on the VT campus, the NRV Emergency Communications Regional Authority will take the required action, either dispatching a Virginia Tech Police officer to the incident location or asking the survivor to report to the Virginia Tech Police Department Security Center located at 230 Sterrett Facilities Complex, Blacksburg, Virginia 24061.
+In response to reports of criminal activity occurring on the VT campus, the NRV Emergency Communications Regional Authority will take the required action, either dispatching a Virginia Tech Police officer to the incident location or asking the survivor to report to the Virginia Tech Police Department Security Center located at 330 Sterrett Drive, Blacksburg, Virginia 24061 in the Public Safety Building.
 The Security Center is staffed to answer questions or to have an officer respond to take a complaint.
 Virginia Tech Police Department officers are available 24/7.
 The Virginia Tech Police Department is also available at the Public Safety Building at 330 Sterrett Drive, Blacksburg, Virginia 24061.
-The Public Safety Building is open during normal business hours Monday-Friday.
+The Public Safety Building is open 24 hours.
 All Virginia Tech Police Department incident reports involving students or conduct referrals involving students are forwarded to the Office of Student Conduct for potential action, as appropriate.
 In some instances, these reports and or referrals are held during active investigations, and then provided at a later time.
 The Virginia Tech Police Department Investigative division will conduct criminal and administrative investigations when it is deemed appropriate.